vechain/vechain-sdk-js/packages/rpc-proxy/README.md

 # @vechain/sdk-remix-proxy

-Welcome to the **remix proxy** of theVeChain SDK!
+Welcome to the **remix proxy** of the VeChain SDK!

 ## Introduction
 This project is designed to bridge the gap between Thor's RESTful API and Ethereum's JSON-RPC, for example to support the Remix IDE.
-By leveraging this proxy, users can seamlessly interact with theVeChain Thor blockchain.
+By leveraging this proxy, users can seamlessly interact with the VeChain Thor blockchain.

 ## Commands